javbotero/Outer-Coast/_posts/2015-10-23-outer-coast-college-in-sitka-alaska.md

 A few exciting updates!

-The college has a name: Outer Coast College.
+The project has a name: Outer Coast.

-The college has a modest website: [outercoast.org](http://outercoast.org)
+The project has a modest website: [outercoast.org](http://outercoast.org)

 [We're working with a terrific group of collaborators.]({{ site.root }}/team.html)